Beaver-Notes/Beaver-Docs/_posts/Beaver Notes/User/2024-06-17-Markdown-Syntax.md

 # Mermaid Block

 A mermaid block can be inserted by typing ::mermaid.
 The mermaid block supports the Mermaid.js syntax, allowing you to add beautiful flowcharts, diagrams, and charts seamlessly to your notes, making data easier to read.
-To discover more about using Mermaid, check out the [Contributing to the Docs]({% post_url 2024-06-17-Mermaid-Block %})
+To discover more about using Mermaid, check out the [Mermaid Block page]({% post_url 2024-06-17-Mermaid-Block %}).

 Callouts come in **yellow, red, blue, green, black, and purple**.